slatedocs/slate/source/includes/_sets.md

 }
 ```

-## Delete a specific testSet
+## Delete a specific TestSet

-This endpoint deletes a specific testSet.
+This endpoint deletes a specific TestSet.

 ### HTTP Request